Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 The site administrator is responsible for the customer's Azure subscription.
-They control the overall ecosystem, but have no access to patient records.
+They control the overall deployment, but have no access to patient records.

 -   Default role assignments: